tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/aws_network.md

 ---

-`Deny` overrides `Allow`.
+If you have multiple statements that apply to the same action, `Deny` overrides `Allow`.
 When you deny an action, you can’t allow that action with another statement.

 Resources in AWS have an **Amazon Resource Name (ARN)**.
 Example of resource: an EC2 instance is a resource.

+The ARN of an EC2 instance: `arn:aws:ec2:us-east-1:878533158213:instance/i-3dd4f812`

 The following two types of identity policies exist: